davidrivers/gridular/README.md

 * Decide on optimal margin/gutter algebra
 * Decide how to handle collapsing margins of adjacent grids
 * Gridular.css currently relies on the Meyer Reset CSS
+* Consider [this issue](http://doctype.com/problemyui-grids-large-font-size-ie67) of YUI Grids's usage of ems/percentages